mhwlng/kiosk-server/README.md

 ## CM5

-On CM5, I could not get custom resolutions to work.
+On CM5, (tested on Bookworm), I could not get custom resolutions to work.
 So, I use a standard 1920x1080 touch screen.

 I installed the full 64-bit Raspberry Pi OS, with auto login into the graphical desktop.